-- a) Perform Mini-Neurologic Assessment (Pulse/Motor/Sensory).

-- b) Cervical Spine Immobilization

-- If patient presents with a traumatic mechanism which could cause cervical spine injury and meets ANY of the following criteria, complete Spinal Immobilization (C-spine and back) should occur.

-- (a) History of Loss of Consciousness (LOC) or Unconscious?

-- (b) Disoriented or altered LOC?

-- (c) Suspected use of Drugs or Alcohol?

-- (d) Midline Cervical Tenderness or Pain?

-- (e) Focal Neurologic Deficit?

-- (f) Has a painful distracting injury that could mask cervical pain or injury?

-- (g) Child less than 8 years of age

-- (2) If NO to all of the above, transport as appropriate.
+- a) Perform Mini-Neurologic Assessment (Pulse/Motor/Sensory). - b) Cervical Spine Immobilization - (1) The provider shall determine the appropriate device for use in spinal immobilizing the patient.
+Infant or child car seats may NOT be used as a spine immobilization device for the pediatric patient.
+(NEW '07) - (2) If patient presents with a traumatic mechanism which could cause cervical spine injury and meets ANY of the following criteria, complete Spinal Immobilization (C-spine and back) should occur. - (a) History of Loss of Consciousness (LOC) or Unconscious? - (b) Disoriented or altered LOC? - (c) Suspected use of Drugs or Alcohol? - (d) Midline Cervical Tenderness or Pain? - (e) Focal Neurologic Deficit? - (f) Has a painful distracting injury that could mask cervical pain or injury? - (g) Child less than 8 years of age - (3) If NO to all of the above, transport as appropriate.